itslanguage/itslanguage-js/packages/player/README.md

 Note that it is also possible to use an UMD version that has been made available through unpkg.com.
 You can do so by placing a script tag inside your HTML and your're good to go.
-The features that this library exposes will be set to the global `itsl.player` object.
+The features that this library exposes will be set to the global `itslPlayer` object.
 A simplistic example, which does not follow any best practices (i.e. use at your own risk):

 ```html